August 13, 2019 • Blue Habits Tips, Resources

 There are many problems associated with the fishing industry, including overfishing, habitat destruction, bycatch, fish fraud, and even slavery.
 But most importantly, seafood species are being extracted from the oceans faster than wild populations can replenish.
 Currently, 93% of wild fish populations are considered fully-fished or overfished.
 Some fishing methods, like trawling, can also cause enormous collateral damage and irreversible harm to ocean habitats.
 Bycatch, or catching wildlife that is not the target species, is another serious concern.
 Bycatch, which is commonly discarded, can include other vast amounts of non-commercial fish species, including sea turtles, sharks, seabirds, and marine mammals like dolphins and seals.
 Fish fraud is another concern facing seafood consumers.
 In one study, 21% of seafood that was sampled in U.S. stores and restaurants was mislabeled.
 For example, an item labeled as sea bass, snapper, or caviar might be something entirely different!
 Finally, parts of the fishing industry are susceptible to slavery and forced labor.
 While these impacts are daunting to consider, they underscore the importance of making educated choices when it comes to seafood.

+Be a part of the global movement to improve ocean health.
 Get free tips and tools to help you live an ocean-friendly lifestyle.

 As consumers and ocean lovers, what are the best options?
 In this guide, we aim to answer some of your top questions about choosing sustainable seafood, and suggest some actionable tips to help you navigate these complex issues.
 For more suggestions on making good seafood choices, visit our Blue Habits program’s guide to choosing sustainable seafood.